Welcome!

 - Scopus - nice tools but seems to ignore pubications prior to ~1996); can now validate author identity with ORCID

-- Twitter - not a profile per se; not an official activity, but I'm finding it useful as a feed (publications, etc)
+- Twitter - not a profile per se; not an official activity, but I have found it (decreasingly) useful as an information feed (publications, etc)

 I remain amazed that the NLM does not uniquely identify authors in Pubmed, since Pubmed is otherwise the de facto standard for biomedical publications.
 ORCID (Wikipedia article), anticipated for years (e.g. comments in Nature in 2009 and NCBI in 2010), is available and supported in 2013 DTD specifications for NLM (point 1.A.b.).
 These resources will resolve the problem if author identification is performed prospectively and reconciled retrospectively using data from ORCID participants.
 It makes sense for authors to register with ORCID now.